-The Accessibility and Technology team has identified a service that can provide captioning for videos.
+The campus Accessible Technology Team has identified a service that can provide captioning for videos.
 They currently charge $162 per content hour ($2.70 per minute) for transcript and caption files and offer over 40 output types.

 The Way the Service Works